Svedrin/meshping/README.md

 Building locally for development is easiest by running the `./run-dev.sh` script.
 It will build the container and start up Meshping.

+# Known issues

+* If you're running meshping behind nginx, be sure to set `proxy_http_version 1.1;` or it'll be unbearably slow.

 # Who do I talk to?

 * First and foremost: Feel free to open an [issue](https://github.com/Svedrin/meshping/issues/new) in this repository. :)